SAP-archive/SDK-Android/README.md

 This module contains 5 main classes as follows:
 * Client is the client allowing you to make requests to Recast.AI API.
 * Response contains the response from [Recast.AI](https://recast.ai).
-* Sentence represents a sentence of the response.
 * Entity represents an entity found in you user's input as defined in [Recast.AI Manual](https://man.recast.ai/#list-of-entities)
+* Intent represents the intent of your user
 * RecastException is the error thrown by the module.

 ### Class Client